cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 > **IMPORTANT: Uninstall chart first**
 You need to do this because trying to update the chart will not work due to all the changes we will make to the files.

+We will now start to parameterize the  yamls.
+**Hint:** To test if what we do has the desired effect we should use `helm install --dry-run --debug .` and/or `helm lint`.

 ### Values - `values.yaml`